Florida’s Bluffs of Saint Teresa Sells for $43 Million

 By Cary Estes

 The State of Florida, in conjunction with a group of conservation partners, paid $43 million to acquire the Bluffs of Saint Teresa from Ochlockonee Timberlands.
-The strategic 17,080-acre parcel fronts the Gulf of Mexico in Franklin and Wakulla Counties.
-The tract consists of more than 6,000 acres of wetland and almost 11,000 acres of upland terrain.
+The strategic 17,080-acre parcel has Gulf of Mexico access in Franklin and Wakulla Counties as well as miles of frontage along the Ochlockonee River and Ochlockonee Bay.
+The pristine tract consists of more than 6,000 acres of wetland and almost 11,000 acres of upland terrain.

 Ochlockonee Timberlands